 Mega-influencers: 500,000-999,999 followers

-If you’re interested in creating a YouTube campaign with an influencer, review the State of Influencer Earnings 2022 from IZEA before reaching out.
-The report offers more specific insight on the influencer marketing economy and how much you can expect to pay per campaign.
+If you want to create a YouTube campaign with an influencer, review The State of Influencer Earnings from IZEA before reaching out.
+The report offers more specific insight into the influencer marketing economy and how much you can expect to pay per campaign.